nick-x-han/webpack-template-review/README.md

 # webpack-template-review

-This is the template created by [this](https://www.theodinproject.com/lessons/node-path-javascript-revisiting-webpack) lesson of the Odin Project.
+This is the template created from [The Odin Project's Revisiting Webpack lesson](https://www.theodinproject.com/lessons/node-path-javascript-revisiting-webpack).

 ## Setup